DasParijat/Ringtail-DE/README.md

 			<li>(SMG / Audio)
 			Added audio for SMG (shooting, switching, and reloading) </li>
 			<li>(Audio)
-			Recorded general audio that holds all mob sounds</li>
+			Recorded general audio that holds all mob sounds, also organized all audio files into folders</li>
 		</ul>
 	</li>
 	<li>